esentialss/btlo-writeups/phishing-analysis.md

 **Scenario:** A user has received a phishing email and forwarded it to the SOC.
 Can you investigate the email and attachment to collect useful artifacts?

+**Warning:** The website and phishing kit used in this challenge are REAL.
+Exercise caution when interacting with the malicious website and do not enter any sensitive information.

 ## Investigation Process

 **Who is the primary recipient of this email?**